pleiszenburg/zugbruecke/README.rst

 CPython interpreter corresponding to the used Unix-version is automatically downloaded and placed into the module's folder.
-Next to it, pycrosscall generates its own Wine-profile directory for being used with a dedicated WINEPREFIX.
+Next to it, pycrosscall generates its own Wine-profile directory for being used with a dedicated ``WINEPREFIX``.
 This way, any undesirable interferences with other Wine-profile directories are avoided.

-During the import of pycrosscall, the ''ctypes'' module is patched with an additional ''windll'' sub-module that would otherwise only be present under Windows.
+During the import of pycrosscall, the ``ctypes`` module is patched with an additional ``windll`` "sub-module" that would otherwise only be present under Windows.